 Knowing the value of education, industrialised countries have mandated the earliest forms of learning for all and sundry.
 The basic acts of literacy and numeracy accounts for the monumental strides they have experienced over the last five centuries.
 One cannot place enough value on the usefulness of education in any given clime.
 The key factor is being able to continuously develop the mind and prepare ones mental state for easy assimilation of ideas and ideals and the character to put to practice what has been learnt.

 Over the years, different countries have adopted approaches to national development through a regimented educational system that will project their overall goal.
 In Nigeria, we have experienced different forms of educational systems since we attained our independence.
 One of the systems that readily come to mind is the existing system put in place by Prof. Babatunde Fafunwa, Minister for Education during the General Ibrahim Badamusi Babangida’s regime.
 He came up with the 6-3-3-4 educational system.
+Laudable as the programme itself is, we were not fully prepared for it.
+We did not put a lot of factors into consideration.
+However, 24 years on, we still have not been able to correct the anomaly that has crippled what could have been one of the best educational policies in Nigeria since our national independence.

+According to the system, children are supposed to start primary school at age six.
 They are taken through elementary subjects for the next six years after which they will take an examination to ascertain their preparedness for the challenges of the junior secondary school.
 They have a dossier kept on them for the six years and ideally be passed on to the secondary school for continuity.
 On completion of the first three successful years at the junior secondary, the grades they make will determine what path they will follow.
 For example, if you excelled in science based subjects such as Integrated Science, Mathematics, Agricultural Science and English Language at a minimum credit level, you will be posted to a Science Class from Senior Secondary School (SSS) 1.
 Where you are expected to study Biology, Physics, Chemistry, Further Mathematics, Mathematics, English Language, Geography, Government and Agricultural Science till you take the senior West Africa Examination Certificate (WAEC).

 Others are placed in ‘Commercial Class’- where they are taught: English Language, Mathematics, Biology, Commerce, Economics and Accounting.
 Whereas the ‘Art Class’ are taught: English Language, Mathematics, Biology, English Literature, Yoruba/Igbo/Hausa Language, Christian Religious Knowledge(CRK)/ Islam Religious Knowledge(IRK) and Government.
 They learn these subjects for three years and are made to sit for the senior secondary examination (SSCE).
 Successful candidates are encouraged to sit for either the Polytechnic qualifying examination or the University qualifying examination.
 Ideally, they are to spend a minimum of four years at the university and five years at the polytechnic.